 Steve Kroft: Even though there are cameras running?

 Mike Wallace: Yeah.
 And you can.
 After a while the interviewee is so persuaded that you’ve done a lot of work and that you know a lot about him or her, and he says, “Look, I’m here.
 I’m gonna be asked some questions so why don’t we look at each other and talk to each other.”
 And that– and all of a sudden you can see, they forget the cameras, they forget the lights and they begin to answer accurately and in a strange way, comfortably.”

 Hi-res, full-length interview here:

-Source: The transcript extract from the interview, above, is from a tribute to Wallace, called “Remembering Mike Wallace” which originally aired on CBS on April 15, 2012, and was subsequently mentioned in Jeff Fager looks back on 50 years of “60 Minutes”, aired on Charlie Rose this month.
+Source: The transcript extract from the interview, above, is from a tribute to Wallace, called “Remembering Mike Wallace” which originally aired on CBS on April 15, 2012, and was subsequently mentioned in Jeff Fager looks back on 50 years of “60 Minutes”, aired on the Charlie Rose show in Dec.
+2017.